 Prioritize Debt Reduction

 Saving for your retirement is important, but not if it means entering retirement with debt.
-This means that, as you approach retirement, it’s a good idea to start focusing on debt repayment, even if that means sacrificing some savings.
+This means that, as you approach retirement, it’s a good idea to start focusing on debt free solutions, even if that means sacrificing some savings.
 Debt can get very costly since you’ll have to pay interest every month.
 This becomes even more difficult to do when you don’t have a regular income.

 Save What You Can